-In this video Mena, graphic designer and pre-press manager, will shortly explain you how to customize Packly’s dieline using Adobe Illustrator®.
+In this video Mena, graphic designer and pre-press manager, will shortly explain to you how to customize Packly’s dieline using Adobe Illustrator®.
 In this way you can start creating the custom graphic design for your bespoke packaging.

 What do you need?
 Just a few things!

 - A vector graphic design software, preferably Adobe Illustrator®.

 And now take a moment and have a look at our video!

 - Open the diecut file: menu file > open > select from your computer the file to upload.

 - Create a full background: select a green segment (click sx) > select menu > same > stroke color; join the diecut from object menu > path > join; and drag the diecut on a new layer specifically created for the artwork (layers panel f7) through the cut-paste in place tool or copy-paste in place.

 Remember: the diecut template should never be modified/moved and have to be always on a different layer from the graphics one.
 Outside bleed is an exception, if not modified, because it may be a useful tool to create a full background.
 That’s why, once you moved the shape created, lock the diecut layer.

 - Add background color: select the shape, in tool panel click twice on the fill color and enter the CMYK color percentage values for your background.